Andrelleite/High-Dependable-System/README.md

 ## Running Files

+To compile and run the project we used IntelliJ, a Java IDE, with JDK 15, we suggest the use of this setup to facilitate running the project.
-To easily run the application, first make sure you follow the next steps:
+To easily run the application, first make sure you follow the next steps on the IDE:

 1. Setup file **simulate.txt** or select on from the existent;
-2. Run **Application.java**
+2. Run **Application.java** on IntelliJ
-3. Select a number, indicating the simulation to run;
+3. Select a number, indicating the simulation to run on the IDE console;
 4. Check the outputs at */outputs*;

 Note that at runtime, an input will be requested regarding which simulation to follow.